castroCrea/docs/docs/intro.md

 ## Uploading Source Maps

 `@palette.dev/webpack-plugin` is a webpack plugin that uploads source maps to Palette.
-Only webpack is supported at the moment.
+Webpack is the only bundler supported at the moment.

 ### Installation